In the guide

 There are legal requirements for the quantities that specific types of alcoholic drinks must be sold in.
 These apply to beer, lager, cider, gin, rum, vodka, whisky, wine and fortified wines (such as port and sherry).

 There are no specific requirements as to the quantities that any other drinks have to be served in.
-However, if a specific quantity is indicated to customers on, for example, a menu or price list, the requirements detailed below (regarding equipment or measures to be used to determine the quantity served) should be followed.
+However, if a specific quantity is indicated to customers on, for example, a menu or price list, the requirements detailed below (regarding equipment or measures to be used to determine the quantity served) must be followed.

 Beer, lager and cider

 Draught sales of beer, lager and cider must be made in one of these quantities:

 - 2⁄3 pint

 - multiples of 1⁄2 pint